 Ongoing price for redemption /Switch out (to other Schemes/Plans of the Mutual Fund) is price which a Unit holder will receive for redemption/Switch-outs.
 During the continuous offer of the Scheme, the Unit holder can redeem the Units at Applicable NAV, subject to payment of Exit Load, if any.

-This is the price you will receive for
+This is the price you will receive for redemptions/swit ch outs.

 Methodology of calculating repurchase price:

 Redemption Price = Applicable NAV(1-Exit Load, if any)